5-pebbles/auxv-dot-org/pages/projects/miros/chapter_1.md

 <br/>

 Just like in high-level programming languages, the `Elf` format uses libraries and imports.
 The names of these so-called shared libraries are stored in the `PT_DYNAMIC` section and are referred to as shared objects.
 When the program starts, the dynamic linker finds these dependencies and loads them from a file into the same address space as the main program.
-Then using another set of data structures in the `PT_DYNAMIC` section called relocations, it updates all calls to these functions with their new addresses.
+Then, using another set of data structures in the `PT_DYNAMIC` section called relocations, it updates all calls to these functions with their new addresses.

 <br/>

 While statically linked binaries have become more popular lately, they too have relocations requiring a dynamic linker to resolve at runtime.
-This is part of a system called `ASLR` which stands for address space layout randomization. `ASLR` randomly arrange the address space including the positions of the base executable, stack, heap, and any shared objects.
-Then the dynamic linker updates all addresses using the base address (B) plus an offset into the executable called the addend (A) thus allowing the executable to locate its own functions and variables.
+This is part of a system called `ASLR`, which stands for address space layout randomization. `ASLR` randomly arrange the address space including the positions of the base executable, stack, heap, and any shared objects.
+Then, the dynamic linker updates all addresses using the base address (B) plus an offset into the executable called the addend (A).
+This allows the executable to locate its own functions and variables.

 <br/>